acpennington/GoatController/docs/cardnotes.md

 -  Reckless Greed: Requires draw skip script (see ticket #244)
 -  Offerings to the Doomed: Requires draw skip script (see ticket #244)
 -  Time Seal: Requires draw skip script (see ticket #244)
--  Reload: Requires shuffle button (see ticket #227)
 -  Spellbook Organization: Requires significant scripting
 -  Convulsion of Nature: This shit is far from "easy."
 Will require voodoo-level scripting.
 -  Maharaghi: Will require significant scripting
 -  Recycle: Requires some sort of bottom of the deck script (see ticket #245)
 -  Good Goblin Housekeeping: also requires the bottom of the deck script (see ticket #245)
--  Roc from the Valley of Haze: Requires shuffle button (see ticket #227)
 -  Parasite Paracide: requires complex scripting.
 -  Pharaoh's Treasure: Needs to be shuffled face up into the deck
 -  Dark Scorpion Chick the Yellow: requires some sort of bottom of deck script (see ticket #245)